Chikkabanavara

 Chikkabanavara is a town in Bengaluru, Karnataka, India.
-It is located in the Bangalore North taluk of Bangalore Urban district in Karnataka.
-It has one of the oldest surviving lakes in Bangalore.
-The lake is located at a distance of 1.5 km north of Chikkabanavara railway station on the Bangalore-Tumkur railway line.
+It is located in the Bengaluru North taluk of Bengaluru Urban district in Karnataka.
+It has one of the oldest surviving lakes in Bengaluru.
+The lake is located at a distance of 1.5 km north of Chikkabanavara railway station on the Bengaluru Hubballi main line.

 Demographics

 As of 2011 India census, Chikkabanavara had a population of 14409 with 7514 males and 6895 females.